“Follow the intensity of your resistance down to its source and sure enough you will find a treasure.”

 In transformation work we encounter a lot of tension and collective shadow around resistance and blockage, not just in the coachees, but also with some coaches and trainers.
 These tensions can and should be harvested as there is an intelligence in there with a communication.
 It requires practice, like mental aikido training, to recognize obstructing, attacking or resisting forces as forces to work with and as pointers and key indicators to the most important acupuncture points for change, much like a treasure map.

 If the transformational process is designed to prototype new ideas, listening to the information sitting on resistances and fears can actually provide the breakthrough that is called for.
 Then, working with resistances can be like a fun ride in a roller coaster or a ride in a sail boat using the resistance to propel you in the direction of your conscious choice.
-Welcome to being in the driver’s seat.
+Welcome to the world of trim tabs.